Sulfuric Acid SystemsYour Experts in H2SO4 Dilution, Dewatering, and Regeneration

 For heat transfer applications involving sulfuric acid, materials of construction vary depending on the temperature, concentration, impurities, required service life and cost effectiveness.
 Common cost-effective materials include SiC ceramic, graphite, and polyphenylene sulfide (PPS-GR).

 Because of its resistance to corrosion in H2SO4 at all concentrations and most temperatures incurred in regeneration processes, PTFE lined steel is a commonly used for the construction of towers, separation drums, and other vessels utilized in regeneration, especially in positive pressure systems.
-PTFE can be bonded for use under vacuum using specialized adhesives.
-However, most adhesives are rated for temperatures less than that of the PTFE lining.
+PTFE can be rotolined for use under vacuum.

 The viscosity of sulfuric acid varies significantly with temperature and concentration.
 With increased concentration and a decrease in temperature, viscosity will rapidly increase.

 Electrical conductivity varies with concentration as a parabolic function, resulting in two concentrations described by the same value.
-This condition needs to be considered in choosing measurement and control devices.
+Further, this condition needs to be considered in choosing measurement and control devices.
 Several approaches can be taken depending on the precision required.

 Learn more by downloading this white paper, Important Considerations in the Regeneration of Sulfuric Acid, or watch CG Thermal’s presentation from CRU-Sulphur + Sulphuric Acid 2021.